discordware/eris-sharder/README.md

 -`pathToMainFile` should be the path to a file that exports a class.
 The class must containt a method called "launch".
 In the constructor the only paramater you should put is for the bot.

 # Some notes
 Instead of `console.log` use `process.send({ type: "log", msg: "yourLog"});`.
-This is so that your logs can actually be logged to the console you an view.
+This is so that your logs can actually be logged to the console you can view.

 # Example of the class file
 ```javascript